The Florida Keys

 “For a leader, I’ll use two rodlengths of 30-pound fluorocarbon connected to 12 inches of No. 5 wire with an Albright knot,” Murphy adds.
 “The hook size will depend on the type and size of live bait.”

 March, Capt.
 Lenny Leonard, Key West

 Before permit head to deeper waters in April to spawn, Capt.
 Lenny Leonard targets them on the shallow flats of the Lower Keys.
 From the Gulf’s Content Keys west to the Marquesas, permit fishing is available most months of the year, with February and March attracting the largest fish to the flats.
-Look for flats with hard bottom and plenty of current — chances are permit will be feeding or staging nearby.
+Look for flats with hard bottom and plenty of current, those are the best fishing spots to target — chances are permit will be feeding or staging nearby.
 When fishing the flats, watch for the flash of the fish’s sides reflecting direct sunlight.

 “I believe those fish are pre-feeding at this time,” says Leonard.
 “They head shallow to eat and warm up their bellies — almost an incubation period for the eggs.”

 Leonard sight-fishes shallow flats in less than 3 feet of water, preferring fly tackle, though he guides both fly and spin anglers regularly.

 “Using a live crab seems to work best, but permit will definitely eat a live shrimp presented properly on a diamond bucktail jig,” he says.
 On fly, Leonard prefers an 8- to 10-weight setup with a floating line.
 “Since most of the crab-imitator fly patterns have dumbbell eyes, there’s no need to use a sinking fly line if the fly sinks,” he says.

 April, Capt.
 Nate Wheeler, Summerland Key